 The best approach to measuring onboarding success is to gather multiple metrics.
 This will give you a holistic picture of your customers’ feelings and behaviors.

-3 expert tips for customer onboarding success
+3 expert tips for the customer onboarding process

 Here are a few things to keep in mind as you build your customer onboarding process.